DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/12-capstone/README.md

 ### Deadline

-The deadline for submitting is 14 December 2021 (Monday), 18:00 CET.
+The deadline for submitting is 14 December 2021 (Tuesday), 18:00 CET.
 After that, the form will be closed.

 ### FAQ